Dhiya03/BudgetWise-mobile/UI_GUIDE.md

 -   **Process End-of-Month Rollovers Button**: Manually triggers all created rollover rules to execute.

 ### Manage Funds Section
--   **Transfer Funds Button**: Opens a modal to move money between two different custom budgets.
+-   **Transfer Funds Button**: Opens a modal to move money between two different custom budgets, including allocating the transferred amount to specific categories in the destination budget.

 ### Budget Lists
--   **Active/Paused Custom Budgets**: A list of cards, each representing a custom budget and showing its progress.
+-   **Active & Locked / Paused Custom Budgets**: A list of cards, each representing a custom budget.
+Cards show:
-    -   **Pause/Resume Button**: Toggles a budget between active and paused states.
-    -   **Edit Button**: Loads a budget's details into the form for modification.
+    -   Name, description, deadline, and priority.
+    -   Progress bar with percentage funded and milestones.
+    -   Remaining amount and status (Active, Completed, Locked, etc.).
+    -   A detailed breakdown of spending per sub-category within the budget.
+    -   Controls to **Lock/Unlock**, **Pause/Resume**, **Edit**, and **Delete** the budget.
--   **Monthly Budget Overview**: A list of cards showing spending progress for each monthly category budget.
+-   **Monthly Budget Overview**: A list of cards showing spending progress with a visual progress bar for each monthly category budget.

 ---